azanli/Github-Highlights/README.md

 # Github Highlights
 Highlight the highest voted comments in GitHub issues to quickly locate the best solutions.

-Find solutions faster in GitHub issues!
+Find solutions faster in GitHub issues! <br>
 Speed up your problem solving!
 Highlight the highest voted comments in GitHub issues to quickly locate the best solutions.